University Center for Teaching and Learning Initiatives

 With a goal of fostering innovation and improving learning, this endeavor will bring together small teams of the right experts to transform the curriculum in targeted courses.
 A single team might include a faculty expert in the subject matter, an instructional designer, a tech wizard, and a learning sciences researcher.
 The task will be to innovate based on the latest research on teaching and learning and tech tools, such as virtual reality, if appropriate.
 Essentially: Envision.
 Innovate.
 Implement quickly.

-Credentials in Pedagogy
+Faculty Credentialing in Pedagogy

 This program will enable faculty to pursue additional knowledge-unit credentials that enhance teaching skills.
 They would complete learning activities in areas such as pedagogy, professional development, technology, teaching techniques for large classes, and so on, and earn credit in the form of digital badges to recognize the 3 achievement.
 This resource can also be applied to enhancing the teaching careers of graduate students, an approach already in a pilot phase at Pitt.